-The MSCI World Index is a well-known and respected international index that tracks approximately 1,540 stocks from 23 developed countries.
-It covers around 85% of the free float-adjusted market capitalization in each country, making it a comprehensive and representative index for developed markets.
+The MSCI World Index is a well-known and respected international stock market index that tracks approximately 1,540 companies across 23 developed countries.
+It’s a developed markets-only index and covers around 85% of each country’s free float-adjusted market capitalization.
+The MSCI World Index has existed since 1969 and is one the most widely followed international indexes among investors worldwide.

 The best MSCI World ETFs